The Effects of Instagram Removing Likes

 The Change—It Was Already in Motion

 The reality is that vanity metrics have been exposed in recent years.
-Marketers realize that the amount of “likes” a post gets doesn’t necessarily translate to how well an Influencer can drive traffic to a business.
+Marketers realize that the amount of “likes” an Instagram post gets doesn’t necessarily translate to how well an Influencer can drive traffic to a business.
 Many strategies call for deeper performance metrics, those that rely on evaluating engagement well past how many people double-tap their screens.

 While Adam Mosseri says “we don’t want Instagram to feel like a competition,” he’s also saying that Instagram has forced a change that was inevitable.
 The paradigm has shifted but that doesn’t mean it’s constricting.